PLangHQ/plang/Documentation/Rules.md

 - load file.txt and put it into %content%
 ```

-Each of the above steps instructs plang to read the contents of `file.txt` and store it in the variable `%content%`.

-## Conclusion

-This document has outlined the core rules for writing plang code.

-By following these guidelines, developers can create `.goal` files that are both efficient and easy to understand.
-Remember that plang prioritizes the intent of your steps, and its natural language flexibility allows for various expressions of that intent.
+Each of these steps reads a file and loads its content into a variable, demonstrating Plang's flexibility in expressing actions.

+By following these guidelines, you can effectively utilize Plang to create clear and maintainable code.
+Happy coding!